Introduction

 Gather Required Documentation and Complete the Application Process

-Applying for widow's benefits can feel overwhelming, but we're here to help you through it.
+Applying for benefits can feel overwhelming, but we're here to help you through it.
 To ensure a smooth process, it's essential to gather the right documentation.
 Here’s what you’ll need:

 - Death Certificate: A certified copy of your spouse's death certificate is mandatory.